seeramaheswari/Python_project_p3/README.md

 )
 Customer_order_count
 ```
+#### Through this customer analysis we can solve problem of customer retention to maintain regular customer

 **Lets check what are the categories and sub-categories and their count of repeated customers purchasing**
 ```
 Category_subcategory=(